Tritium: Pacific and Indian oceans

-Mississippi River System
+Mississippi River system

-Nuclear fallout from Cold War weapons testing settled in the United States throughout the Mississippi River System.
-Tritium concentrations can be used to understand the residence times of continental hydrologic systems (as opposed to the usual oceanic hydrologic systems) which include surface waters such as lakes, streams, and rivers.
-Studying these systems can also provide societies and municipals with information for agricultural purposes and overall river water quality.
+Trace amounts of radioactive materials from atomic weapons testing settled throughout the Mississippi River System.
+Tritium concentrations have been used to understand the residence times of continental hydrologic systems such as lakes, streams, and rivers.

 In a 2004 study, several rivers were taken into account during the examination of tritium concentrations (starting in the 1960s) throughout the Mississippi River Basin: Ohio River (largest input to the Mississippi River flow), Missouri River, and Arkansas River.
-The largest tritium concentrations were found in 1963 at all the sampled locations throughout these rivers and correlate well with the peak concentrations in precipitation due to the nuclear bomb tests in 1962.
+The highest tritium concentrations were found in 1963 across locations throughout these rivers.
+The peak correlates with implementation of the US & Soviet atmospheric test ban treaty in 1962.
 The overall highest concentrations occurred in the Missouri River (1963) and were greater than 1,200 TU while the lowest concentrations were found in the Arkansas River (never greater than 850 TU and less than 10 TU in the mid-1980s).

-Several processes can be identified using the tritium data from the rivers: direct runoff and outflow of water from groundwater reservoirs.
-Using these processes, it becomes possible to model the response of the river basins to the transient tritium tracer.
-Two of the most common models are the following: